Classifying links and spatial graphs with finite $N$-quandles: Links and spatial graphs with finite -quandles

 \begin{theorem} A link $L$ with $k$ components has a finite $(n_1,\dots, n_k)$-quandle if and only if there is a spherical orbifold with underlying space $\mathbb{S}^3$ whose singular locus is the link $L$, with component $i$ labeled $n_i$. \end{theorem}

 Unlike links, not every spatial graph is the singular locus of a 3-orbifold.
 For a graph to be a singular locus, it must be trivalent, and the 3 labels at each vertex must be $(2, 2, k)$ (where $k \geq 2$), $(2, 3, 3)$, $(2, 3, 4)$ or $(2, 3, 5)$ \cite[Theorem 2.5]{CHK}.
-However, by the same argument as for links, we can prove
+But, in these cases, the same argument we used for Theorem \ref{T:linkclass} proves:

 \begin{theorem} Suppose a graph $G$ with $k$ edges, with edge $i$ labeled $n_i$, is the singular locus of a 3-orbifold.
 Then $G$ has a finite $(n_1,\dots, n_k)$-quandle if and only if the orbifold is spherical, with underlying space $\mathbb{S}^3$. \end{theorem}